bgopikrishna/content/blog/error-boundaries-in-react.md

 To create an Error Boundary component, it should be

 * A Class Component
-* It should implement either (or both) of the lifecycle methods
+* It should implement either (or both) of the lifecycle methods.
   * `getDerivedStateFromError()` - This static lifecycle method allows us to update the state when an error happens.
+Using this, we can show the fallback UI.
-  * `componentDidCatch()` - This is another life cycle method that we can use to log the error information to application monitoring services like sentry etc.
+  * `componentDidCatch()` - This is another life cycle method that we can use to log the error information to application monitoring services like Prometheus or sentry.

 ## Example